JaimieMurdock/hyperbrain/docs/WoS-issues.md

 - online vs print issns and duplicate data
     - there are both issn and eissn for things, are they both listed together?

+- There are no ORCIDs.
+There's a field orcid_id in wos_summary_names, but it has no data. orcid_id_tr must be used.

 # postgres issues

 - some citation identifiers appear to have return characters or there is an 80-char truncation in `psql` output